Bkamahl/ReservableRooms/README.md

 V11: Merge from WizardLizard to silently kill players instead of normally killing them leading to ragdoll and death sound.

 V12: Made hook names more unique to make conflict with other addons more rare, you can now only claim a room if it is empty, you are in it, or if there are props in it and they are yours.

+V13: Made ReservableRooms ignore world or null owner props, added !rrv to retrieve the servers ReservableRooms version, and changed order of which ReservableRooms entity handles props.